afisaminou/azure-network-protocols/README.md

 <img src="https://i.imgur.com/1qmVWEA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Back to VM2’s Network Security Group to "Allow" the Inbound Security Rule that was set up to deny so the incoming ICMP traffic would be allowed to VM2 again.
 We can see that Re-enable ICMP traffic for the Network Security Group in Ubuntu VM bring back ping requests and replies within wireshark.
-Now we can stop the ping activity.
+Now we can stop the ping activity by preessing "Control" + "C".
 <br />
 <img src="https://i.imgur.com/Tcu7L1u.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>